 All Sybourn Primary School staff receive regular safeguarding training, and we continue to ensure that our staff, governors, parents/carers and students work together to keep children safe.

-The school’s safeguarding leads are Andrew Bocchi (Designated Safeguarding Lead) or Diane Thomas (Deputy Designated Safeguarding Lead) on 020 8539 4110 or firstname.lastname@example.org
+The school’s safeguarding leads is Janette Boukadida they can be contacted on 020 8539 4110 or firstname.lastname@example.org

 If you are concerned about the immediate safety or wellbeing of a student, please call 020 8539 4110 (8am to 4pm) or email us by clicking here.